 Knee pain can put a damper on all of your activities; it affects everything from exercise to everyday movement.
 It’s a common condition — 25% of American adults experience chronic pain in one or both knees.
 If that sounds like you, it’s time to get help.
-Here at Cleveland Chiropractic and Massage, our chiropractor, Dr. Michelle Elliot, treats knee pain regularly.
+Here at Cleveland Chiropractic and Massage, our chiropractor, Dr. Jennifer Elliot, treats knee pain regularly.

 What are some possible causes of knee pain?

 Knee pain can have a wide range of causes.
 If you’re an athlete or a frequent exerciser, you might experience pain in your knee when you overtrain.
 That’s because repetitive motions, such as running or jumping, can irritate the tendons, muscles, and ligaments in the knee.